A polished agency-style publication showing category movement, household pressure points, and practical implications from Dootsa survey data.

 Example question: Which group is most likely to switch, pause, or buy down?

-Turn the insight into tested creative language before media spend.
+Turn the insight into tested creative language and offer hooks before media spend.

 A research finding becomes valuable when it improves messaging, offers, and product decisions.